 Price drivers: Increased competition, further regulation, possible legal fallout from 2021 SEC judgement

-The fourth quarter of 2020 (Q4) will be remembered as a pivotal time for cryptocurrencies.
-Strong bullish sentiment dominated the asset class as coronavirus (COVID-19) and political uncertainties began to reside.
-A partial global economic reopening, a decision in the U.S. General Election, and a final conclusion to the Brexit saga all drove optimism across many asset classes.
+The fourth quarter of 2020 (Q4) was a pivotal time for cryptocurrencies although Ripple didn’t benefit much from it.
+Strong bullish sentiment dominated the asset class as coronavirus (COVID-19) and political uncertainties began to reside, which turned even more bullish in 2021, until mid-May.
+With the new president in the U.S. the final conclusion to the Brexit saga and the global economic reopening drove optimism across many asset classes.
 Long gone was the COVID-19 panic selling of March 2020 ― in its place was recovery-fueled optimism.

 Recent Changes in the Ripple Price

 Similar to other cryptocurrencies, the XRP market is driven by a diverse collection of underpinnings.
 Rumours, government regulation, mainstream adoption, and corporate health are four common market drivers that XRP shares with the rest of the asset class.
 However, XRP is an exceedingly unique product.
 Launched in 2012, Ripple has had a longstanding history as being one of the leading coins by market capitalization.
 Featuring a mammoth float of 100 billion units and an ultra-low price, XRP is thought of by many to be the “silver of cryptocurrencies.”
 If you can’t afford BTC or ETH, then XRP appears to be a suitable option.